Can the double-slit experiment distinguish between quantum interpretations?: Screen back-effect

 \section{Screen back-effect}

 In principle, the presence of the detector could modify the wave function evolution, before the particle detection, which is called detector back-effect.
 To have a more thorough investigation of detection statistics, we should consider this effect.
-Howsoever, due to the measurement problem and the quantum Zeno effect \cite{Allcock1969}, a complete investigation of the detector effects is problematic at the fundamental level, and it is less obvious how to model an ideal detector.
-Nonetheless, some phenomenological non-equivalent models are proposed, such as the generalized Feynman path integral approach in the presence of absorbing boundary \cite{Marchewka1998Feynman,Marchewka2000Path,Marchewka2001Survival,Marchewka2002}, Schrödinger equation with a complex potential \cite{tumulka2022absorbing}, Schrödinger equation with absorbing (or complex Robin) boundary condition \cite{werner1987arrival,Tumulka2022Distribution,Tumulka2022Detection,Dubey2021Quantum,tumulka2022absorbing}, and so on.
+However, due to the measurement problem and the quantum Zeno effect \cite{Allcock1969,misra1977zeno,porras2014quantum}, a complete investigation of the detector effects is problematic at the fundamental level, and it is less obvious how to model an ideal detector \footnote{ See some recent interesting papers deal with these problems especially in connection with arrival time problem \cite{juric2022passive,Dubey2021Quantum} }.
+Nonetheless, some phenomenological non-equivalent models are proposed, such as the generalized Feynman path integral approach in the presence of absorbing boundary \cite{Marchewka1998Feynman,Marchewka2000Path,Marchewka2001Survival,Marchewka2002}, Schrödinger equation with a complex potential \cite{tumulka2022absorbing}, Schrödinger equation with absorbing (or complex Robin) boundary condition \cite{werner1987arrival,Tumulka2022Distribution,Tumulka2022Detection,Dubey2021Quantum,tumulka2022absorbing}, and so on \cite{juric2022passive}.
 The results of these approaches are not the same, and a detailed study of the differences is an interesting topic.
 In this section, we provide a brief review of the absorbing boundary rule (ABR) and path-Integral with absorbing boundary (PAB) models, then we compare them in the double-slit setup with the horizontal screen.